MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/renderoperator.md

 #### `kind` property

-Some visualizations can be further elaborated by providing the `kind` property.
+This visualization can be further elaborated by providing the `kind` property.
-These are:
+The possible values of this property are:

 |*Visualization*|`kind`             |Description                        |
 |---------------|-------------------|-----------------------------------|